 The rest of Europe

 Many other countries in Europe have a much larger market share for online gambling than Croatia, especially the UK.
 This is believed to be because Croatia is still establishing its internet infrastructure, whereas in the UK and Europe, this has been well established for some time.
 Not only that there is also a wide range of casino sites available to players in the UK.
 These sites range from generic casino game sites where players can access games like poker and blackjack to more precise sites such as an online slots site where the provider will specialise in online slot games.
-These specific niched game sites offer many versions of games including different themes, payouts and bonuses, perfect for any slot’s fanatic!
+These specific niched game sites, such as Super Betting Sites, offer many versions of games including different themes, payouts and bonuses, perfect for any slot’s fanatic!

 And it’s not just the number of providers that has enabled online casinos success in the UK compared to Croatia it is also down to regulations.
 Croatia only started regulating online gambling in 2014, compared to other European countries where this happened much earlier.
 Historically, there has been distrust in internet security by Croatian residents, and many residents remain computer illiterate.
 This makes them somewhat reluctant to use their credit cards for online payments.
 Additionally, some payment processors are still just getting established in Croatia.
 Then there’s the fact that players can be taxed up to 30% on their earnings won by online casino sites something that is not permitted in countries like the UK.